 The treatment being tested in this study is a combination of a drug (MDMA) combined with therapy.
 Any therapy, including MDMA-assisted therapy, can be a challenging process when it addresses emotionally painful experiences, and symptoms may become more pronounced at times.
 During the study (and/or after) you could experience increased anxiety, sadness, or other difficult feelings and thoughts, including the possibility of suicidal thoughts.
-Tell your study therapists if you are having any new or worsening symptoms.
+Tell your therapy pair if you are having any new or worsening symptoms.
 If your experience does worsen, it does not necessarily mean that the study will not help you.
-You should only continue in the study if you and the Study Therapists agree it is in your best interest.
-The Study Therapists and doctor will provide you therapeutic support or alternative medications if needed.
+The study is designed to give you support.
 It is important that you understand this possibility before deciding whether or not to participate.